Sorry, you need to enable JavaScript to visit this website.

 Main actors

-As described in more details in Chapter 1.4 Youth policy decision-making, at state level the Ministry of Tourism Youth together with its Youth Council provides the overall support to youth work through, among other things, implementation of national policies and the preparation and implementation of a national youth strategy, action plans and programmes, as well as through public calls for project funding through which programmes that support youth work can be supported.
+As described in more details in Chapter 1.4 Youth policy decision-making, the Ministry of Tourism and Youth (MTY) together with its Youth Council represent the main youth policy actors at the national level.
+They provide the overall support to youth work through, among other things, implementation of national policies and the preparation and implementation of a national youth strategy, action plans and programmes, as well as through public calls for project funding aimed at supporting youth work programmes.
+In 2021, under the mandate of the Youth Council and following the initiative of NAPOR, it was created a Expert group for implementation of the Bonn Process and reporting the progress in the field of youth work to the European institutions.

-The National Association of Youth Workers (NAPOR) is one of the major actors in the professionalism of the non-governmental youth sector in Serbia.
-As a vocational and representative union of 68 organisations, whose mission is to create and develop conditions for quality assurance and recognition of youth work to develop the potential of young people and youth workers who contribute to the well-being of the local community and society.
+The National Association of Youth Workers (NAPOR) is one of the major actors in the non-governmental youth sector in Serbia consisting of 47 youth organisations and organisations for the youth, and 36 individuals who practice youth work throughout Serbia.
+It was established in 2009 as a vocational and representative union of organisations, whose mission is to create and develop conditions for quality assurance and recognition of youth work to develop the potential of young people and youth workers who contribute to the well-being of the local community and society.
 NAPOR conducts training for youth workers and awards their certification, adding to the recognition of youth workers as professionals.

 Since 2014, the Foundation Tempus has been responsible for implementing the education component of the Еrasmus+ programme for education, youth and sport.
 Following the beginning of preparatory measures for Serbia’s full participation in this programme in July 2016, the Foundation Tempus also became responsible for the youth component of this programme, providing support to projects related to youth work and youth workers.